Tejaromalius/RoGB/README.md

-# RoGB GNOME Extension
+# RoGB - GNOME Asus Keyboard RGB Control Extension

-## Overview

-RoGB is a GNOME Shell extension that allows users to pick colors and set LED colors on supported ASUS devices.
-Users can interact with the extension through a top bar icon, which opens a color picker or sets a random color upon right-clicking.
+RoGB is a GNOME Shell extension that lets you control ASUS device RGB lighting directly from the top bar.
+It provides a convenient way to change RGB color, adjust brightness, and pick random colors.

-## Requirements
+## Features

-- GNOME Shell
-- Zenity
-- [asusctl](https://gitlab.com/asus-linux/asusctl) (for setting LED colors)
+- **Color Picker**: Choose a color for your RGB lighting via a color selection dialog.
+- **Random Color**: Set a random RGB color with a right-click.
+- **Brightness Adjustment**: Increase or decrease brightness via scroll up/down gestures.

 ## Installation